pearu/sympycore/doc/structure.rst

 respectively.

-In general, there is no preferred representation for symbolic expressions, each have pros and cons depending on the tasks.
+In general, there is no preferred representation for symbolic expressions, each have their pros and cons depending on the tasks.

 Verbatim algebra